bdairo/portfolioWebsite/README.md

-###  This is my portfolio website which i built using plain Html and Bootstrap. (https://boluwarin-dairo-portfolio.s3.amazonaws.com/PortfolioWebsite-main/index.html)
+###  This is my portfolio website which I built using plain Html and Bootstrap. (https://bdairo.github.io/)
-###  I deployed the website to amazon s3 as a static website to develop my AWS skills.
+###  I also deployed the website using github pages
 ###  I also used getform.io form submission template to implement the contact functionality.